Berkeley-MDes/tdf-fa23-hye-jade/README.md

 ![height](https://github.com/Berkeley-MDes/tdf-fa23-hye-jade/assets/143137119/e000db09-ff4a-4a5c-8126-063ec8fdb8c0)

 **Bake**
-- To make it as a 2D model, I should 'bake' it in Grasshopper.
+- To make it as a 2D model and to select for export, I should 'bake' it in Grasshopper.

 ![image](https://github.com/Berkeley-MDes/tdf-fa23-hye-jade/assets/143137119/5bb61273-1bd1-4723-9375-ccb4f9ff0cfe)